BoredLunatic/histoire-vuetify-design-system/README.md

 # histoire-vuetify-tokens
-Plugin for handling Vuetify Tokens in Histoire
+Plugin for handling Design System in Histoire